 RCaH Zuzanna Lalanne (Zuzanna.lalanne@rc-harwell.ac.uk )

-ISIS/STFC Asha Lata Dopplapudi (asha.dopplapudi@stfc.ac.uk )
+ISIS

+RFI Chelsea Norman (Chelsea.Norman@rfi.ac.uk)

+BIS Mark Roberts (mark.roberts@stfc.ac.uk

 This biological risk assessment will then be circulated to all GMSMC members as well as, if required, other relevant persons.
 This circulation will request the biological risk assessment to be reviewed and any comments to be sent back to one of the above points of contact.
 A deadline of approximately 2 weeks should be specified on this circulation for comments to be received.
 The following format in email subject lines should be used: Entity name/year/sequential number e.g. Diamond/2013/001